How to Close a Bank Account: A Comprehensive Guide

 Withdraw the Remaining Balance

 Once you’ve verified that all your payments and deposits are successfully redirected, it’s time to withdraw the remaining balance from the old account.
-There are several ways to do this:

 - Transfer to the New Account: Online transfers are generally the quickest and safest way to move money.
 Make sure the receiving bank account details are correct to avoid delays.